 This is a tailored facial that specifically addresses a pregnant woman’s skin concerns.
 Thanks to a flood of reactive hormones, mothers-to-be can become photo-sensitive to sunlight and suffer from pigmentation patches on their faces (known as “pregnancy mask”) and other parts of the body exposed to UV rays.
 The complexion tends to blemish easily in pregnancy and hormonal breakouts are another common side effect.

 Additionally, skin can become dull, dry and extra-sensitive in pregnancy.
-So, facials tend to range from calming and de-puffing, to stimulating and radiance-boosting, thanks to the use of clarifying oxygenating masks or impurity-extracting herbal clay masks, for example.
-A deep cleanse, gentle exfoliation to help slough off dead skin cells, and a balancing or hydrating mask are the arsenal that a hormonally-challenged complexion needs to reveal that all-important ‘glow’!
+So, facials tend to range from calming and de-puffing, to stimulating and radiance-boosting, thanks to the use of, for example, clarifying oxygenating masks or impurity-extracting herbal clay masks.

-Want to try other pregnancy spa treatments?
-Take a look at our pregnancy spa guide section.
+Want to learn more?
+Take a look at our other pregnancy spa guides.

 Other articles you may like…